Why you can trust The Zebra

 |Very Good (740-799)||$1,150.90|

-If you've been defined as to be at fault in an accident or found guilty of a driving infraction, your insurance costs are bound to rise.
+If you've been defined as being at fault in an accident or found guilty of a driving infraction, your insurance costs are bound to rise.
 The more offenses you accumulate, the more costly your auto insurance gets.

 |DUI or DWI||$2,292.76|